FraFerrazzi/exprob_assignment1/README.md

  - [diagrams/](diagrams/): It contains the diagrams shown below in this README file.
  - [doc/](doc/): It contains the files to visualize the Sphinx documentation.
  - [topological_map/](topological_map/): It contains the Tbox of the ontology used in this software architecture.
-It is also the repository in which the complete ontology is saved for debug purposes.
+It is also the repository in which the complete ontology is saved for debugging purposes.

 ### Dependencies

 The software exploits [roslaunch](http://wiki.ros.org/roslaunch) and [rospy](http://wiki.ros.org/rospy) for using python with ROS.
-Rospy allows defining ROS nodes, services and related messages. \
+Rospy allows defining ROS nodes, services, and related messages. \
 Also, the software uses [actionlib](http://wiki.ros.org/actionlib/DetailedDescription) to define action servers.
 In particular, this software is based on the use of the [SimpleActionServer](http://docs.ros.org/en/jade/api/actionlib/html/classactionlib_1_1simple__action__server_1_1SimpleActionServer.html#a2013e3b4a6a3cb0b77bb31403e26f137) and the [SimpleActionClient](https://docs.ros.org/en/api/actionlib/html/classactionlib_1_1simple__action__client_1_1SimpleActionClient.html) to implement the project. \